RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 6.6 Final Remarks

-The evolution from REINFORCE to TD3 to Decision Transformers exemplifies the progress in deep reinforcement learning for robotics.
+The evolution from REINFORCE to TD3 to Decision Transformers, exemplifies the progress in deep reinforcement learning for robotics.
 This research demonstrates that theoretical advances translate to practical improvements.
 As the field continues to advance, the integration of modern architectures like transformers with domain-specific knowledge present dramatic improvements to scalable models.
 With the potential for real-world applications through faster convergence to robust solutions.

 The extensible framework developed in this project provides a foundation for continued research, enabling rapid prototyping and evaluation of new algorithms.
-As frameworks move toward unified frameworks capable of perception, planning, and control, the lessons learned from this comparative study will inform the practical implementation of advanced locomotion modelling.
+As frameworks become unified, capable of perception, planning and control, the lessons learned from this comparative and practical study, will inform the practical implementation of advanced locomotion modelling.

 ----